-Decemb ber 31,
+December 31, December 31,

-2021 2020
+2022 2021

-Allocated shares 540,869 507,304
+Allocated shares 583,474 540,869

-Unearned shares 342,531 391,464
+Unearned shares 293,598 342,531

-Total ESOP shares 883,400 898,768
+Total ESOP shares 877,072 883,400

-Fair value of unearned shares, in thousands \$ 8,649 \$ 9,407
+Fair value of unearned shares, in thousands \$ 7,049 \$ 8,649

 The ESOP restoration plan is a non-qualified plan that provides supplemental benefits to certain executives who are prevented from receiving the full benefits contemplated by the ESOP's benefit formula.
 The supplemental cash payments consist of payments representing shares that cannot be allocated to the participants under the ESOP due to IRS limitations imposed on tax-qualified plans.
 We accrue for these benefits over the period during which employees provide services to earn these benefits.
-For the years ended December 31, 2021 and 2020, we accrued \$99,000 and \$137,000, respectively, for the ESOP restoration plan.
+For the years ended December 31, 2022 and 2021, we accrued \$144,000 and \$99,000, respectively, for the ESOP restoration plan.

-(19) Share-Based Compensation
+(18) Share-Based Compensation

 The shareholders of Territorial Bancorp Inc. adopted the 2010 Equity Incentive Plan and the 2019 Equity Incentive Plan.
 These plans provide for the award of stock options and restricted stock to key officers and directors.
 In accordance with the Compensation - Stock Compensation topic of the FASB ASC, the cost of the equity incentive plans is based on the fair value of the awards on the grant date.
-The fair value of restricted stock is based on the closing price of the Company's stock on the grant date.
-The fair value of stock options is estimated using a Black-Scholes option pricing model using assumptions for dividend yield, stock price volatility, risk-free interest rate and option term.
+The fair value of time-based restricted stock is based on the closing price of the Company's stock on the grant date.
+The fair value of performance-based stock that will vest based on a performance condition is based on the closing price of the Company's stock on the date of grant.
+The fair value of performance-based restricted stock that will vest on a market condition is based on a Monte Carlo valuation of the Company's stock on the date of grant.
 These assumptions are based on our judgments regarding future events, are subjective in nature, and cannot be determined with precision.
-The cost of the awards will be recognized on a straight-line basis over the three-, five- or six-year vesting period during which participants are required to provide services in exchange for the awards.
+The cost of the awards will be recognized on a straight-line basis over the three-, five-or six-year vesting period during which participants are required to provide services in exchange for the awards.
 No new awards can be made under the 2010 Equity Plan, but awards previously made can continue to vest.
 There are 146,347 shares remaining available for new awards under the 2019 Equity Plan.